monkbroc/particlerb/API_notes.md

 When there are too many hooks, the response is 200 OK with {"ok": false, "error": "Too many web hooks for this device"}.
 It should be 400 Bad Request

+Device "last_app" only shows up in the /v1/devices endpoint, not the /v1/devices/{id} endpoint